This is not just about going paperless. It is about rewiring who holds power in the digital economy. Below is a tour of the key building blocks.

 Online degrees from institutions like IIT Madras and free courseware via NPTEL are examples of digital public infrastructure for education.
 High-quality knowledge, once locked inside a handful of campuses, can now reach students in small towns or working professionals who cannot relocate.

-12. ONOS: Democratization of Research Access
+12. ONOS: Democratization of Research

-ONOS research access program
+ONOS research access

 One Nation One Subscription (ONOS) aims to negotiate national-level deals with publishers so that universities, researchers and students across the country can read research articles without each institution paying separately.
 This takes on paywalled knowledge monopolies.